logto-io/docs/docs/docs/recipes/integrate-logto/README.md

 ## Integration guides

-We provide a collection of guides for different platforms and frameworks in the [SDK](/sdk) section.
+We provide a collection of guides for different platforms and frameworks in the [Framework quick start](/quick-start) section.

 ## Create an application